 How Can I have Self Care on Sunday?

 Instituting a self care Sunday may seem out of reach to you.
 I get it – even if you aren’t working (obviously not everyone even has Sundays off!), there’s always a ton of stuff to do.
 You don’t have to dedicate the entire day to self-care.

 You can start with finding just 10 minutes to eek out for yourself.
 Give the kids an activity that will keep them occupied – or even institute family self-care time (why not teach them at an early age that taking care of yourself is important?).
 Let the chores wait – they aren’t going anywhere anyway.
 Even the busiest among us can find 10 minutes one day a week to relax.

 After you make the 10 minutes a habit, work on expanding it.
 Take 20 minutes the next week, and see if you can build up an hour.
 You’ll be amazed at how much better your feel, and how much more you can actually accomplish for your family.

 I know – this is what you’ve been waiting for.
 What can you do to institute self-care Sundays into your life?
 And I get that some of us are super busy – so it’s broken down into things you can do if you only have 10 minutes, if you have 30 minutes, and if you have more time for self-care.

 If you Only Have 10 Minutes

 Go for a Walk

 It’s amazing how refreshing a five-minute walk can be.
-Simply being outside is enough to give us a tiny little boost.
+Simply being outside is enough to give us a tiny little boost and help us recharge.
 Getting the blood flowing with a bit of exercise is an added bonus.

 It doesn’t have to be a long walk.
 I’ve found that a quick stroll around the block works wonders to get me feeling refreshed and refocused.
 Give it a try!